-This letter is provided to you to include in your application for Rocketship Three for the 2009/10 school year.
+This letter is provided to you to include in your application for Rocketship schools in the Franklin McKinley School District for the 2011/12 school year.

-The El Dorado County SELPA has enjoyed working with you as an LEA member of the El Dorado Count y Charter SELPA.
-We would welcome the opportunity to include Rocketship Three as an LEA member for 2009/10.
-I look forward to reviewing your application.
+The El Dorado County SELPA has enjoyed working with you as an LEA member of the El Dorado County Charter SELPA.
+We would welcome the opportunity to include additional Rocketship schools as LEA members for 2011/12.
+I look forward to reviewing your applications.